Shelley Rudman: 2009–2010: World Cup & Olympics

-On 29 January 2010, Rudman was officially announced as part of the Team GB Skeleton Bobsleigh squad to compete at the 2010 Winter Olympics in Vancouver, Canada.
-She was the flagbearer for Britain at those games.
+In January 2010, Rudman was announced as part of the Team GB squad to compete at the 2010 Winter Olympics in Vancouver, Canada.
+She was the flagbearer for Great Britain at the opening ceremony.

 An hour's delay to the race start affected the settings Rudman had chosen for the first run, which resulted in her finishing low in the overall standings after day one.
-The following day, after analysing and changing her settings, she set the fastest time of the day, breaking her push start personal best, but the time deficit from the previous day was too much to catch up and she finished 6th overall in the women's skeleton - just missing out on claiming a second Olympic medal.
+The following day, after changing her settings, she set the fastest time of the day, breaking her push start personal best, but the time deficit from the previous day was too much to catch up and she finished sixth overall; missing out on claiming a second Olympic medal.
 The gold was won by fellow British competitor Amy Williams.

-FIBT World Cup: 2011–12 season
+Later career

+Rudman became European champion in January 2011 after finishing 0.22 seconds ahead of second-placed Anja Huber in Winterberg.
+The event also doubled up as a World Cup event, her fifth career win in the competition.

-After coming second in the Skeleton World Cup for the previous three years, Rudman secured the World Cup title at the end of the 2011–12 season.
-A third place finish in the last race of the season in Calgary, Canada, gave the UK athlete her fifth podium finish of the season and moved her to the top of the final rankings ahead of German duo Marion Thees (2nd) and Anja Huber (3rd).
+After finishing runner-up in the Skeleton World Cup in the previous three years, Rudman secured the World Cup title at the end of the 2011–12 season.
+Earlier in the competition, she finished third in Altenberg and won gold in Königssee.
+Shen then finished second in St Moritz (behind her teammate Lizzy Yarnold), and third in Whistler.
+Another third-place finish in the last race of the season in Calgary earned her a fifth podium finish of the season and moved her to the top of the final rankings ahead of German duo Marion Thees (2nd) and Anja Huber (3rd).